WhiskyTangoFawks/LunarFalloutPlus/README.md

 -SimSettlements has quest dialog that references having a son that is still available if you select a non-vault start in StartMeUp

 Mods in Testing: These probably work, but I haven't tested them yet, and therefore they are not included in the main modlist yet, feel free to add them and let me know if they work
--Bettery Skylines Flight, Nuka World Plus, Better Boston Airport, Father Companion, Sim Settlements 2 expansion packs
+-Bettery Skylines Flight, Nuka World Plus, Father Companion, Sim Settlements 2 expansion packs

 Notable Missing Mods
 -CBBE- I find barbie doll proportions unimmersive.
 Women don't look look like that in real life.